 Participants with moderate to severe depression will be identified by screening.
-Eligible participants will be randomly allocated to receive either enhanced usual care (EUC) or EUC plus HAP.
-The EUC will comprise providing PHC doctors with the contextualised WHO guidelines and the results of the patient health questionnaire.
-Participants in the HAP group will receive, in addition to EUC, an eight-session PT delivered by trained and supervised lay counsellors, over a maximum period of 3 months.
+Eligible participants are randomly allocated to receive either enhanced usual care (EUC) or EUC plus HAP.
+The EUC comprises providing PHC doctors with the contextualised WHO guidelines and the results of the patient health questionnaire.
+Participants in the HAP group receive, in addition to EUC, an eight-session PT delivered by trained and supervised lay counsellors, over a maximum period of 3 months.
 This PT has been systematically developed based on evidence and includes psychoeducation, problem-solving, behavioural activation (BA) and relaxation training.

 What are the possible benefits and risks of participating?

-Participants will receive the counselling sessions from a trained counsellor along with doctors treatment at no extra cost.
-If our study finds that adding counselling makes treatment more effective, this will help us work with the government to make counselling available in clinics across Goa and India.
-We do not expect any risks from taking part, apart from the fact that patients may find discussing their health and personal problems to be distressing.
-In our experience, most people do not experience such feelings.
-Patients are however assured that our counsellors and researchers have been trained to handle such situations and if required, services of other health experts will be made available.
+Participants receive the counselling sessions from a trained counsellor along with doctors treatment at no extra cost.
+If the study finds that adding counselling makes treatment more effective, this will help the researchers to work with the government to make counselling available in clinics across Goa and India.
+No risks are expected from taking part, apart from the fact that patients may find discussing their health and personal problems to be distressing.
+Patients are however assured that the counsellors and researchers have been trained to handle such situations and if required, services of other health experts will be made available.